KarmaEssence/DVFS_Research/README.md

 ## Copyright

 This code is open source.
-However, one can cite the original document submitted to ECMS 2023 : "STOCHASTIC MODELING AND OPTIMIZATION FOR POWER AND PERFORMANCE CONTROL IN DVFS SYSTEMS", Youssef AIT EL MAHJOUB, Leo LE CORRE and Hind CASTEL-TALEB."
+However, one can cite the original document [1] submitted to ECMS 2023.

+[1] "STOCHASTIC MODELING AND OPTIMIZATION FOR POWER AND PERFORMANCE CONTROL IN DVFS SYSTEMS", Youssef AIT EL MAHJOUB, Leo LE CORRE and Hind CASTEL-TALEB".
+The paper was submitted to "MaSpec" track of 37th ECMS - International Conference on Modelling and Simulation, 2023.